 You can also caramelize creme brulee using your broiler.
 Move the top rack in your oven up as high as it will go.
 Place the ramekins in the oven on the top rack, and turn on the broiler.
 Broil for 5 to 10 minutes, rotating them frequently so that they broil evenly.
 Take them out when the sugar has browned.

-If you loved this Creme Brulee with Cardamom Roasted Blackberries I would appreciate it so much if you would give this recipe a star review!
+If you loved this cardamom creme brulee I would appreciate it so much if you would give this recipe a ⭐️star review⭐️!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 Cardamom Roasted Blackberries: